2015 Pacific hurricane season: Storm names

+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Eight named storms, listed below, formed within the area in 2015.
+Also, named storms in the table above that crossed into the area during the season are noted (*).

 Retirement

 On April 25, 2016, at the 38th session of the RA IV Hurricane Committee, the World Meteorological Organization retired the name Patricia due to its extreme intensity, and it will not be used again for another Pacific hurricane.
 It was replaced with Pamela for the 2021 Pacific hurricane season.

 Season effects

-This is a table of all the storms that have formed in the 2015 Pacific hurricane season.
-It includes their duration, names, areas affected, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2015 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2015 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2015 USD.